-- Vertical interconnect uses feedthroughs to cross the logic cells. - FEEDTHROUGH or JUMPER A vertical strip of metal that runs from the top to bottom of a cell (for double-entry cells), but has no connections inside the cell. - FEEDTHROUGH CELL (or crosser cell) A dedicated empty cell (with no logic) that can hold one or more vertical interconnects - UNCOMMITTED FEEDTHROUGH (also BUILT-IN FEEDTHROUGH, IMPLICIT FEEDTHROUGH, or JUMPER) An unused vertical track (or just track) in a logic cell. - FEEDTHROUGH PIN or FEEDTHROUGH TERMINAL is an input or output that has connections at both the top and bottom of the standard cell. - SPACER CELL (usually the same as a feedthrough cell) is used to fill space in rows so that the ends of all rows in a flexible block may be aligned to connect to power buses. - ELECTRICALLY EQUIVALENT CONNECTORS (OR EQUIPOTENTIAL CONNECTORS) Two connectors for the same physical net. - LOGICALLY EQUIVALENT CONNECTORS (or FUNCTIONALLY EQUIVALENT CONNECTORS, EQUIVALENT CONNECTORS) Example: The two inputs of a two-input NAND gate may be logically equivalent connectors •183
+- An unused vertical track (or just track) in a logic cell is called an uncommitted feedthrough (also built-in feedthrough, implicit feedthrough, or jumper). - A vertical strip of metal that runs from the top to bottom of a cell (for double-entry cells ), but has no connections inside the cell, is also called a feedthrough or jumper. - Two connectors for the same physical net are electrically equivalent connectors (or equipotential connectors ). for double-entry cells these are usually at the top and bottom of the logic cell. - A dedicated feedthrough cell (or crosser cell) is an empty cell (with no logic) that can hold one or more vertical interconnects.
+These are used if there are no other feedthroughs available. - A feedthrough pin or feedthrough terminal is an input or output that has connections at both the top and bottom of the standard cell. - A spacer cell (usually the same as a feedthrough cell) is used to fill space in rows so that the ends of all rows in a flexible block may be aligned to connect to power buses, for example.